philippkraft/cmf/documentation/tutorial/CmfTutStart.md

   - @subpage cmfTutBoundary "Boundary conditions"
   - @subpage cmfTutFluxes "Query fluxes and states"

-### Spatial context
+### Units, Space, Time and Numerical Solvers

   - @subpage cmfTutUnits "Units in cmf"
   - @subpage cmfTutSpaceTime "Time and space in cmf"
   - @subpage cmfTutCell "cells and reaches"
+  - @subpage cmfTutSolver "Choosing a solver for the ODE system"

 ### Documenting the model

   - @subpage descriptor "Automatic project description"
-  - @subpage cmfTutSolver "Choosing a solver for the ODE system"

 ## Interaction with the atmosphere